YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 #### ![CV](/Images-for-the-Guide/ZuikakuChibi.png "IJN Zuikaku")- **[IJN Zuikaku](https://azurlane.koumakan.jp/Zuikaku)**
 * Skill:
-  * Increases next airstrike damage by 20% on launching airstrike, stacks up to 3 times
+  * If deployed with 3+ IJN units, deal +20% damage.
+Upon airstrike launch, gain a +20% damage dealt stack (up to +60%).
-  * When paired, increases Air Power by 20% and takes 20% less damage
+  * When paired with Shoukaku, gain +20% Aviation and take -20% damage.
   * Has a 2/3/3 loadout.

 * Recommended Loadouts: